 Regardless of what job you are applying for, you will be expected to act professionally throughout every phase of the whole interview process from greeting the interviewer to saying thank you after your interview.

-Make sure to review some certain interview tips and tricks before, during, and after a job interview to ensure that you're minding your manners.
+Make sure to review some certain interview tips and tricks before, during, and after a job interview to ensure that you’re minding your manners.
 Make sure you know what to say, what to bring with you, how to behave and represent yourself, and how to answer and ask questions politely and professionally to make the best possible impression.
 So, remember, if you can crack the perfect self-introduction for an interview, it will make sure you will crack the secret of getting a job.